deis/deis/docs/contributing/standards.rst

 - Replaced double line break with single when text is fetched from Google
 - Added support for properties in documentation

-All of these messages try to specify where is the change.
-But they don’t share any convention.
-Look at these messages:
+All of these messages try to specify where the change occurs, but they don’t share any convention.
+Now look at these messages:

 - fix comment stripping
 - fixing broken links